JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Subtracting the AGN and modeling the host galaxy

 \subsection{Constructing PSFs}

-The AGN outshines much of the central region of the host and is bright enough that even the wings of the PSF can be comparably bright to some regions of the host galaxy that lie near or underneath them.
-Because of this, modeling the AGN out is extremely sensitive to the quality of the PSF used in the model.
+The AGN outshines much of the central region of the host, especially the innermost $\sim$200-400pc, and is bright enough that even the wings of the PSF can be comparably bright to some regions of the host galaxy that lie near or underneath them.
+Because of this, modeling the AGN out is extremely sensitive to the accuracy of the PSF model used in the model.
 In what follows, we describe our approach to constructing PSFs, starting with a variation on the standard \texttt{STPSF} \citep{stpsf}.

 There are a number of effects that make measurement of the NIRCam PSFs challenging, most of which can be accounted for with careful usage of \texttt{STPSF} or with minor modifications to its output.
 The most prominent of these effects are that the width and shape of the NIRCam PSF can vary spatially across the detector quite significantly \citep{nardiello22,berman24} and that the NIRCam wide-band filters used in this study are (as the name implies) indeed quite wide, so changes in the diffraction limit as a function of wavelength introduce a measurable spectral dependence to the PSF.
 The spatial dependence disfavors empirical PSF measurements because it is unlikely that several stars of appropriate brightness will all exist close enough to the AGN image.
-The spectral dependence also disfavors empirical measurements because the stars that are averaged together to build an empirical PSF will likely have different spectral types, none of which accurately represent the spectrum of an AGN at z=2.8.
+The spectral dependence also disfavors empirical measurements because the stars that are averaged together to build an empirical PSF will likely have different spectral types, none of which accurately represent the spectrum of an AGN at $z=2.8$.

 \texttt{STPSF} models of the NIRCam PSF are known to be too narrow to represent the PSF in level 3 combined NIRCam images and the documentation recommends using those models only in level 2 rate or cal files. \citet{jipsf} attempted to solve this problem by creating PSF models with \texttt{STPSF} (WebbPSF at the time), inserting them into the level 2 files, and then processing them to final level 3 products and measuring PSFs from those images.
 This was generally successful for their purposes, but modeling and removing an AGN is extremely sensitive to the details of the PSF, and in testing this method with our data, we determined that further improvements were possible and worthwhile for this application.